AFixt/inclusivista-docs/README.md

 Allows users to browse multiple images of a product.

-To add an image gallery, :
+To add an image gallery:

 * Go to theme customization, then select 'Products' -> 'Default products'.
 * Once there, go to 'Template' section -> 'Product Information'.

 ![Alt](images/image-galleries.jpg)

-To enable or set different types of 'image galleries' :
+To enable or set different types of 'image galleries':

 * Go to 'Product Information'  -> 'Media' -> 'Desktop layout', then select '2 columns'.